jxbadam/ns8-tech-assessment/README.md

 # Technical Assessment
 NOTE: If you are unfamiliar with the node.js ecosystem and don't feel this would be a fair assessment please reach out and we can provide an alternate problem.
 ## Overview
 Please complete this exercise with node.js and TypeScript or JavaScript.
 This exercise is intended to take no longer than 4 hours.
 Please limit the detail of your solution with that time in mind.
-Also, please record any questions, assumptions, plans or future considerations.
+Also, please include any questions, assumptions, plans or future considerations by providing a README with your submission.

 For example,
 ```
 Do the endpoints need to be secured?
 I assumed not for this exercise but would suggest adding authorization in the future.